 Open up your strip and press your seams open with an iron.
 While everyone has their pressing preferences, I have found that pressing open for binding and sashing strips helps keep the bulk of the seams down.

 We all have different preferences for constructing quilts.
 The main goal is to find a way that brings you joy - quilting should be fun!
 Do you join your diagonal seams in a different way?
 Do you prefer using straight seams?
 Let me know in the comments!

-Next up on the blog, we will continue with my top 3 binding tips.
-Keep an eye out for a tutorial on glue basting up next, and while you're here, subscribe to the newsletter to get updates on blog posts, discount codes and new products right in your inbox.
+While you're here, subscribe to the newsletter to get updates on blog posts, discount codes and new products right in your inbox.